Management of Dry Eye & Content Lens Retention Certificate

 The new CET-accredited programme will focus on clinical skills for Ocular Surface Health (OSH) and Dry Eye, allowing BCLA members to gain CET points while working towards a Dry Eye certificate or a higher level to lead to a BCLA Fellowship.

 The issue of Dry Eye formed a cornerstone of the education segment of the 2017 BCLA Conference held in Liverpool, where a ‘Dry Eye Symposium’ allowed clinicians to gain credits towards the certificate, as well as numerous workshops to mark the start of this programme.
-The programme will be available to members soon.
-We will update this section as soon as the programme becomes available.

 A BCLA Dry Eye Certificate will be issued on successful completion of the course.
 The certificate can be achieved by any optometrist or CLO who attains six credits and a final OSCE style examination.

 The six credits are available from five online modules and one relevant Dry Eye or OSH workshop or peer review (GOC approved validated with CE number).
 This certificate will need to be renewed every three years.